-The International Partnership on Religion and Sustainable Development (PaRD) brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development and humanitarian assistance.
+The International Partnership on Religion and Sustainable Development (PaRD) brings together members from all over the world in order to harness the positive impact of religion and values in sustainable development and humanitarian assistance.
 PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors to contribute towards a more coherent and effective international agenda on religion and development.

-Currently, there are 16 members and 34 partners of PaRD.
+Currently, there are 135 members of PaRD.

 If you are interested in joining PaRD and your agency qualifies to become a member, please contact us.

-PaRD brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development.
+PaRD brings together members from all over the world in order to harness the positive impact of religion and values in sustainable development.
 It is free to join and free to use, but does not offer any kind of financing.